MinecraftU/mcu-curriculum/sequence_1/section_2.md

 ![A view from the end of the horizontal shaft.](images/section_2/grinder_top_shaft.png)

 And finally we create a 22-block high shaft for the zombies to drop down.
 We can dig stairs down to the bottom and easily farm these zombies for items and experience.
-By standing one further down than the zombies, we can attack their legs while being completely safe.
+By standing one block further down than the zombies, we can attack their legs while being completely safe.

 ![Looking up at the drop shaft for our grinder.](images/section_2/grinder_drop_shaft.png)